3 Stages Of CRM Implementation

 Integrations

 Timeliness is of the essence here.
-For example, if you are setting up the email integration, are your IT people on hand to do the back-end config at your end?
-Often a project can be delayed if not everyone is on the same page.
-Or if one department is waiting around for another team to do their bit.
+For example, if you are setting up the email integration, are your IT people on hand to do the back-end config for you?
+Often, a project can be delayed if not everyone is on the same page.
+Or if one department is waiting for another team to do their bit.
 Email integration is often an essential requirement, but it is one of many questions to ask.

 What other business tools does the team use?
 Accounting is a key interest – if you are using your CRM to raise Sales Orders and Invoices, do you want to push these to an accounting package such as Sage50 or Xero?
 Do you have forms on your website e.g. Contact Us or Feedback forms?
 You might want to use something like a Jotform to bring this data into your CRM.

-It is always worth exploring if an integration is possible, to save you having to create and maintain multiple databases.
+It is always worth exploring if an integration is possible to save yourself from having to create and maintain multiple databases.

 Your Shop Window

-The same thing will apply to any customer-facing documentation you create in your CRM system.
-You have the ability to customise your emails, PDFs and mail merge documents.
+The same applies to any customer-facing documentation you create in your CRM system.
+You can customise your emails, PDFs, and mail merge documents.
 You should not underestimate the importance of this aspect of your CRM implementation.
-No matter how good your engine runs under the bonnet, if the customer-facing part is poor, it will reflect badly on your brand.
+No matter how well your engine runs under the bonnet, if the customer-facing part is poor, it will reflect badly on your brand.

 The salesforce alternative?